 The completion date for this clinical trial is December 2016.

-They are not the only people to have looked at a finasteride pill and wondered if it could somehow be ground up, incorporated into a solution and rubbed directly onto the scalp.
+They are not the only people to have looked at a finasteride pill and wondered if it could somehow be ground up, incorporated into a solution and applied directly onto the scalp.

-Earlier this year we wrote of an Essex-based testing company doing exactly that on behalf of a Swiss client – although it was a little more technical than it sounds as they were using ultraviolet light to induce photosensitisation.
+An Essex-based testing company has been doing exactly that on behalf of a Swiss client this year – although it was a little more technical than it sounds as they were using ultraviolet light to induce photosensitisation.

 For the record, attempting to make DIY hair loss treatments by crushing finasteride 1mg tablets into a paste and applying them to the scalp is certainly not advisable.